Stories by Storie

 At the end of math class each day I would plan to draw three tickets.
 The number of tickets drawn would increase or decrease based upon student behavior during class.

-When a ticket was drawn, I would first check the name on the back.
+When a ticket was drawn, I checked the name on the back.
 I did this for two reasons.
 First, if the student was absent, I would put the ticket back in the bucket and draw again.
 Second, it told me who to keep my eye on as the students checked their tickets.
 After looking at the name, I would read the number out loud, repeating, as needed.
 This helped model the correct reading of the number before a student repeated the number back to me.
-Once a ticket was claimed, both copies of the ticket were ripped and recycled.
+Once a ticket was claimed, I ripped up and recycled both copies of the ticket.
 The student then earned a new ticket and a reward.
 In my classroom this meant $1 of classroom money.
-If a ticket was not claimed, it went into the recycling bin.
+Unclaimed tickets went into the recycling bin.

 Once I began using tickets, I found that students wanted to earn more tickets….A LOT of tickets!
 They realized that the more tickets they had, the better their chances were to have a ticket drawn.
 They also noticed that the numbers on the tickets were getting bigger and students LOVED having large numbers at their fingertips.
 I used this to my advantage.